calvinaquino/LNReader-Android/readme.txt

 - Fix formatDateForDisplay() bug
 - Refactor some Util method.
 - Fix issue #20: Infinite Loading for Empty Watch List
-- FIx too many update notification problem
+- FIx too many update notification problem - Impolemented Notification Screen
 - Home button (mascot) on download list not working
+- Webview Dynamic buttons first implementation
+- Remove asyncTaskCount from settings
+- Added options menu in Novels lists
+- Fixed database location issues

 //CRASH FIXES
 - Fixed a crash that would occur if trying to unbind an unregistered service on low memory warning.
 - Fixed a crash that related to scrolling while reading a novel.

 //TODO
+- Manual Add Crash fix
 - Tabs not showing correctly on Android ver 2.2 - 2.3.7
-- Reduce image download message sizes on download list
-- Remove asyncTaskCount from settings
-- Fix manual add crash
-- Light Novel List Layout
+- Light Novel List / Main Menu Layouts
 <low priority/>
 - Add first time Tutorial for new users to show off functionalities, skipable. // May go to next version only, or will be added later.
 - EULA/BT Copyrights on first time run // Need to prepare a EULA.
 - Manual add series tutorial for new users

 //TODO NEXT VERSION ONLY
 - let finished downloads stay unless deleted*